-Abdullah Al-Musa Director General, Islamic World Academy of Sciences (IAS) President, National Center for Research and Development (NCRD)
+Abdullah Al-Musa Director General, Islamic World Academy of Sciences (LAS)President, National Center for Research and Development (NCRD)

-Since 1950 humanity entered the age of Anthropocene that marked steady increase in the world population and its economic output (GDP).
-In their effort to increase their living standards, humans adopted a macroeconomic model for growth and development that stressed accumulation of produced and human capitals ignoring the natural capital.
+Since 1950 humanity the entered age of Anthropocene that marked steady increase in the world population and economic output its (GDP).
+In their effort to increase their living standards. humans adopted a macroeconomic model for growth and development that stressed accumulation of produced and human capitals ignoring the natural capital.
 It was until 1970 when nature was introduced as an inessential entity in the models.
-The huge demand for provisioning services (water, food, fiber, timber etc...) has rendered the ability of the biosphere to supply regulating and maintenance and cultural services increasingly compromised.
+The huge demand for provisioning services (water, food, fiber, timber etc...) has rendered the ability of the biosphere to supply regulating maintenance and cultural services and increasingly compromised.